pushpakgote/transfer_learning_with_MobileNetV2/README.md

 We want to classify images of Alpaca.
 We can load MobileNet model without its top layers which gives output probabilities of 1000 classes and put our own dense layer with one unit and use binary crossentropy for training.

 The training images are preprocessed randomly every time by flipping or rotating and then passing to MobileNet model.
 This is called data augmentation.
 We can further fine tune this model by training later layers.

+You can download the dataset from kaggle : <a href="https://www.kaggle.com/datasets/sid4sal/alpaca-dataset-small">https://www.kaggle.com/datasets/sid4sal/alpaca-dataset-small</a>